kbaseattic/gwas/README.md

 Introduction
 ===
 Genome-wide association studies have emerged as popular tools for identifying genetic variants that are associated with traits of interest.
+This service allows user to do genomewide association analysis through narrative interface.

 Dependencies
 ===